ajpc500/ajpc500.github.io/_posts/2022-03-22-Targeting-Visual-Studio-Code-For-macOS.md

 # Further Work

-There is a wealth of data present in VSCode's global `state` datebase, as well as in individual workspace's `state` databases (i.e. those present in `~/Library/Application Support/Code/User/workspaceStorage/`).
+There is a wealth of data present in VSCode's global `state` datebase, as well as in individual workspaces' `state` databases (i.e. those present in `~/Library/Application Support/Code/User/workspaceStorage/`).

 One such example is the data present under the `codelens/cache2` key which includes details on the files opened in a given workspace, along with each file's line count.
 No doubt there are plenty of other reconnaissance activities that could be facilitated here too.

 # Conclusions